Skip to Content

 “Yes,” Caddel said when asked if the relationship with his supervisors has been damaged.
 “If nothing else, because they have their jobs and we don’t.”

-Some teachers are also frustrated because they feel their perspectives on issues like the restructuring are often overlooked.
+Some teachers also said they feel their perspectives on issues like the restructuring are often overlooked.

 “Central Office and the upper administration continually say that they want to hear thoughts from teachers, that they want our opinions,” said Anton.
 “I’m in a lot of meetings where they ask me my opinion on little stuff.
 But big stuff, they just do what they want … That’s been demoralizing.”